RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 3.md

 2. Consider the following function $f: \mathbb{N} \rightarrow \mathbb{Z}$ defined this way:
    - If the input $n$ is an even natural number, then $f(n) = 2n$.
    - If the input $n$ is an odd natural number, then $f(n) = -\frac{n+1}{2}$.

   For example $f(10) = 20$ and $f(21) = -11$.
 Make a table of values for this function from $n=0$ to $n=10$.
 (Watch your arithmetic when the input is odd.)
 3. Based on the table values, is $f$ injective, surjective, bijective, or neither injective nor surjective?
 Explain.
 (You don't have to give a rigorous proof, just a convincing explanation.)
 4. Based on the results of the second question, how does the cardinality of $\mathbb{N}$ compare to the cardinality of $\mathbb{Z}$?
 Be sure to explain your reasoning fully.
-Don't rely on intuition -- use question 2; also the ideas from Problem 1 can be useful.
+Don't rely on intuition -- use the answer from question 3; also the ideas from Problem 1 above can be useful.
 5. Why is the answer to question 4 weird or counterintuitive in light of your answer to question 1?

 ## Problem 3: Symmetric difference